wolfgang-meyenberg/Powershell-Scripts/readme.txt

 Usage:
+Get-NSGRules -subscriptionFilter <filterexpression> [-details | -briefDetails] -subscriptionfilter mandatory parameter, list NSGs in subscriptions matching
+                    the filter
-Get-NSGRules -subscriptionFilter <filterexpression> [-details | -briefDetails] -subscriptionfilter	mandatory parameter, list NSGs in subscriptions matching the filter -details			list all rules in order of their priority -briefDetails		list every rule, but fewer details
+-details            list all rules in order of their priority -briefDetails       list every rule, but fewer details
                     if neither "details" switch is present, then all open ports are listed, regardless of the actual source and target networks.
-Since this mixes rules, it gives you an overview of ports but no reliable information about security
+Since this mixes rules, it gives you an over- view of ports but no reliable information about security

 -------------------------------------------------------------------------------